 In Ethiopia, a country with one of the fastest growing urban populations, smallholder farmers play a vital role in feeding the cities.
 But these farmers also need help protecting their crops.
 In 2016 CropLife Africa Middle East joined forces with the Dutch international development organization, SNV, and the Ethiopian Ministry of Agriculture and Natural Resources, to deliver a three-year training program.

 In 2016, CropLife International partnered with the German international development organization GIZ and the Vietnamese government to train rice farmers in Vietnam’s Mekong Delta.
-The three-year project aims to help improve productivity and profitability for 15,000 rice farming families.
-At least 300 pesticide retailers will also be trained to help farmers identify the correct crop protection products and use them responsibly.
+The three-year project aimed to help improve productivity and profitability for 15,000 rice farming families.
+At least 300 pesticide retailers were also trained to help farmers identify the correct crop protection products and use them responsibly.

 CropLife Latin America formed a partnership with the United States Agency for International Development (USAID) to train Honduran farmers in good agricultural practices.
 The aim was to help lift 108,000 rural Hondurans out of extreme poverty by teaching farmers how to protect their crops from pests and disease.

 CropLife Africa Middle East entered into a two-year partnership with the World Cocoa Foundation to train professional Spray Service Providers in Ivory Coast, Ghana, Nigeria and Cameroon.
 It forms part of the WCF’s African Cocoa Initiative.